How to Photograph

 Rolling with the conditions in Upper Antelope Canyon doesn’t mean that you shouldn’t be prepared.
 The world speeds up when sunlight shafts in Upper Antelope; the more you have ready before you start, the more productive you’ll be.
 So without further ado, here are my suggestions for getting the most out of your experience in Upper Antelope Canyon:

 - The ceil-to-floor shafts only happen midday, in spring and summer: If your happiness depends on photographing light shafts in Upper Antelope Canyon, you’re setting yourself up for disappointment if you just show up and assume they’ll be there.
-The lower the sun, the higher on the wall the sunlight terminates, so you’ll only get the sunlight shafts midday (late morning through early afternoon), from (roughly) mid-March through mid-September, when the sun is high enough in the sky that it can reach all the way to the floor without first running into a wall.
+The lower the sun, the higher on the walls the sunlight terminates, so you’ll only get the sunlight shafts midday only (late morning into early afternoon), from (roughly) mid-March through mid-September, when the sun is high enough in the sky that it can reach all the way to the floor without first running into a wall.
 And of course the shafts require direct sunlight, so cloudy days won’t work.

 - It’s not all about the shafts: Believe it or not, some of the best images in Upper Antelope Canyon don’t require light shafts, so don’t let their absence ruin your day.

 - Pay the extra money for the photo tour: If you want to take a tripod (and you definitely should), you must be on a photo tour.
-A photo tour will put you with like-minded visitors who understand that a flash causes more problems than it solves, it’s not okay to walk in front of someone with a camera or to bump a tripod, and (usually) that they need to get out of the way as soon as they get their shot.
+A photo tour will put you with like-minded visitors who understand that a flash causes more problems than it solves, that it’s not okay to walk in front of someone with a camera or to bump a tripod, and that they should get out of the way as soon as they get their shot.
 And your guide will (should) know the location and timing of each beam almost down to the minute, and do what he/she can to get you there at the right time.
 Not only that, photo groups get an extra hour (for a total of nearly two hours) in the canyon.
 While this extra hour usually comes after the shafts have left, it also comes when the canyon is much (!) less crowded—it will be your best time for undisturbed, creative photography.

 - Invest in a can of compressed air: Stop by the Walmart in Page and pick up a can of compressed air (if you’re with a group, you can share).
 I used to keep the compressed air in my room and do a thorough cleaning when I got back, but I’ve started carrying it with me to use in the canyon too.
 A bulb blower is usually okay in the canyon, but you’ll still want compressed air for later.

 - Gear up for the ride: The twenty-minute ride to Antelope Canyon is a definite E-ticket.
 You’ll be crammed so tightly into a van or open-air truck that you may exit with the imprint of your neighbor’s belt loops on your hip.
-Depending on your driver (who will also be your guide), at various points on the journey, first through the streets of Page and later on the soft dust of Antelope Wash, you may feel that your life is in jeopardy as your chariot careens around corners and seems constantly on the verge of tipping.
+Depending on your driver (who will probably also be your guide), at various points on the journey, first through the streets of Page and later on the soft dust of Antelope Wash, you may feel that your life is in jeopardy as your chariot careens around corners and seems constantly on the verge of tipping.

 - Wear a hat: At the canyon dust will be in the air even if it’s not windy, and if it is windy, dust will spill onto your head—I have learned not to go in the canyon without a hat.